ElementsProject/lightning/doc/lightningd-config.5.md

 ### Lightning channel and HTLC options

+ **large-channels**
+Removes capacity limits for channel creation.
+Version 1.0 of the specification limited channel sizes to 16777215 satoshi.
+With this option (which your node will advertize to peers), your node will accept larger incoming channels and if the peer supports it, will open larger channels.
+Note: this option is spelled **large-channels** but it's pronounced **wumbo**.

  **watchtime-blocks**=*BLOCKS*
 How long we need to spot an outdated close attempt: on opening a channel we tell our peer that this is how long they’ll have to wait if they